 The ARP transmits capacity and energy to the ARP Participants utilizing the transmission systems of FPL, DEF, and OUC.
-Capacity and energy for the Cities of Jacksonville Beach, Green Cove Springs, Clewiston, Fort Pierce, Key West, and Starke are transmitted across FPL's transmission system.
-Capacity and energy for the Cities of Ocala, Leesburg, Bushnell, Newberry, Havana, and

-Ft.
-Meade are transmitted across the DEF transmission system.
+Capacity and energy for the Cities of Jacksonville Beach, Green Cove Springs, Clewiston, Fort Pierce, Starke and KEYS are transmitted across FPL's transmission system.
+Capacity and energy for the Cities of Ocala, Leesburg, Bushnell, Newberry, Ft.
+Meade and Town of Havana are transmitted across the DEF transmission system.
 Capacity and energy for KUA is transmitted across the transmission systems of FPL, DEF and OUC.